randyrossi/bmc64/README.md

     dpi_group=1
     dpi_mode=19

     * It appears these modes are not exactly 50hz/60hz like HDMI.
 It's likely the case that all DPI modes will require custom timing.
+See steps mentioned above for how to find the correct cycles_per_second value for your DPI mode.

+    * DPI uses almost all the GPIO pins.
+GPIO configs for things like joyticks/keyboards/gamepads are disabled when enable_dpi is present in cmdline.txt

 # Recovering from a Blank Screen